 A movie franchise is a collection of movies that are linked, either by title, characters, or fictional universe, and is the dream of every studio.
 Franchise film’s popularity has risen over the last 10 years, pushing the boundaries of how many sequels a film can have.
 The record currently stands at 26!
-The idea of familiar characters allows us to form bonds and feel nostalgic looking back on older instalments.
+The idea of familiar characters allows us to form bonds and feel nostalgic looking back on older installments.
 For example, the Harry Potter generation are still waiting for their Hogwarts letters!
 After sitting down a top franchise director, we concluded that no matter how hard a production company tries, they don’t decide whether a film will spawn sequels, the audience does.
-In this rundown of the greatest and highest grossing movie franchises, we will explore by category.
-We will also discuss what makes a franchise great and how they became the most notable movie franchises of all time.
+In this rundown of the greatest and highest-grossing movie franchises, we will explore by category.
+We will also discuss what makes franchise movies great and how they became the most notable movie franchises of all time.

-To start off our list of movie franchises, we will look at some of the longest-running franchises.
+To start our list of movie franchises, we will look at some of the longest-running franchises.
 Let’s check out how they paved the way before the modern era of cinematic universes began.

 The Godzilla franchise came from humble beginnings.
-It came from men in monster suits and model cities in the 1930s to $170,000,000 CGI blockbusters in the present day.
+It came from men in monster suits and model cities in the 1930s to $170,000,000 in CGI blockbusters in the present day.
 Godzilla is also the franchise mentioned in the introduction as the film series with the most sequels (26).
-This includes classics such as Godzilla vs SpaceGodzilla (1994), Godzilla Vs MechaGodzilla (1974) and my personal favourite Godzilla, Mothra, and King Ghidorah: Giant Monsters All-Out Attack (2001).
+This includes classics such as Godzilla vs SpaceGodzilla (1994), Godzilla Vs MechaGodzilla (1974), and my personal favorite Godzilla, Mothra, and King Ghidorah: Giant Monsters All-Out Attack (2001).
 Jokes aside, the Godzilla franchise has featured some major blockbusters over the years.
 These movies have made a whopping box office total of $2,131,090,785 over their 65+ year lifespan!

 The Carry On franchise is the second longest-running British film franchise on this list.
 Its rapid distribution made it one of the most popular movie franchises in Britain, with 29 films in 21 years (1958-1979).
 Its bawdy double-entendres helped the extra-low budget features find major success.
 Despite this, the leading actors were never paid more than £5000!

 The world’s most famous special agent James Bond has been repeatedly reborn over the years, to the tune of $7.04 billion at the box office.
 The franchise has a massive multi-media appeal, with each movie’s theme tune receiving critical acclaim and Academy Award nominations.
-The high stakes action films have passed through the hands of 11 filmmakers over the years.
-These filmmakers have opted more for the ever-successful Bond house style rather than putting their own stamp on the series.
+The high-stakes action films have passed through the hands of 11 filmmakers over the years.
+These filmmakers have opted more for the ever-successful Bond house style rather than putting their stamp on the series.
 Fun fact (unless you’re James Bond), 3/4 of the women he has romanced have tried to kill him.
 How’s that for the kiss of death?

 There is something spectacular about intergalactic adventures that ignites a different sense of escapism to so many other genres.
 So, here are some of the most enigmatic space adventure movie franchises!

 We all know this one!
 Star Wars does not have infinite films like the aforementioned franchises do.
 However, the impact of each movie has been unavoidably important in the cinema world.
 This may well have been the first movie franchise to round up and create an infinitely devoted fanbase.
 In a 2019 study by Amy Watson, 70% of men and 51% of women on average in the USA described themselves as fans of Star Wars.
 Over four decades on from its first release in 1977, we would say that’s pretty impressive.
-Its films have grossed over $10 billion, making characters like Luke, Leia, and Yoda household names – the latter of which was very nearly played by an (to quote George Lucas) “adorable monkey wearing a mask and carrying a cane”.
+Its films have grossed over $10 billion, making characters like Luke, Leia, and Yoda household names – the latter of which was very nearly played by (to quote George Lucas) an “adorable monkey wearing a mask and carrying a cane”.